MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 ```
 docker run -e DJANGO_DEBUG='False' -p 8080:8080 mjw/sendemail
 ```
+(*DJANGO_DEBUG may not be relevant and is dependent upon how the Dockerfile is setup.*)

 Use the following command to get the REPOSITORY and TAG for the docker image that you just created: